 Additionally, the 500 lb. drawer-slides create a streamlined solution to store an extra fridge/freezer or a cooler.
 Food can be stored in the galley, while you can keep beverages cold up front!
 In the opposite compartment of the tongue box, you'll find an enclosed, yet easy-to-access location for your battery with no need to mess with annoying tie-downs!

 Finally, we arrive at the electric brakes!
 While not essential due to the lightweight nature of our teardrops, they are very helpful in reducing general wear and tear on your tow vehicle.
 We especially recommend electric brakes for vehicles on the lower range of towing capacity (2000-3000 lbs.), though they are a game-changer when it comes to the long-term health and cost savings on your tow vehicle, no matter if you have a Subaru Outback or an F-150.

 Are you ready to design and build your very own Escapod?
-Head on over to our site and submit a quote!
+Submit a quote today!